mul-cps/edu_nodered_ros2_plugin/README.md

 ## Background

-The interoperability between the pluging and the ROS2 and FIWARE Broker environments is achieved using [WebSocket](https://websockets.spec.whatwg.org//) bridges to them.
+The interoperability between the plugin and the ROS2 and FIWARE Broker environments is achieved using [WebSocket](https://websockets.spec.whatwg.org//) bridges to them.
 This was the natural choice given that Node-RED relies on WebSocket for front-end/back-end communication.

-These bridges were generated using [Integration-Service](https://integration-service.docs.eprosima.com/en/latest/) an [eProsima](https://www.eprosima.com/) open-source tool.
+These bridges are generated using [Integration-Service](https://integration-service.docs.eprosima.com/en/latest/) an [eProsima](https://www.eprosima.com/) open-source tool.

 Using Integration-Service directly from the plugin was possible, but it was considered a better choice to create another